priyamcc21/Pyhton-_Sql-_Project/README.md

 # Python + SQL Project
-This is my first Python and Sql project.
+This is my Python and Sql project.